Our History Looking Back

 Zeltenreich Reformed Church is a story of two churches merging together as one.
 The original Zeltenreich was established in the 1740s as a German Reformed Church.
 In the 20th century, it experienced numerical decline, which coincided with its departure from its Reformed heritage.
 On June 12, 2005, Covenant Reformed Church was planted under Rev. Stephen Arrick.
 By God's grace, the congregation grew, and they sought a permanent place of worship.
 Eventually, the two groups met and ended up merging as one.
 They joined the URCNA and adopted the name Zeltenreich, desiring to recover its Reformed heritage.

 For more details on Zeltenreich’s past history see here.

 For more details on the merger process see here.

 Our Story Continues On

 We now seek to continue to grow; in Christian maturity, in number, and in understanding what it means to be a Reformed church.

-On Sundays we have worked through a number of books of the Bible – I John, Psalms, Daniel, – and are currently making our way through Wisdom Literature.
+On Sundays we have worked through a number of books of the Bible – I John, Psalms, Daniel, wisdom literature, Luke, and more.
 During our evening service, we have been going through the Heidelberg Catechism.
 We consider the basic doctrines of the Christian faith, the core truths of the Bible.
 We continue to use a liturgy that follows an ancient pattern of worship and sing some wonderful Psalms and Hymns (old and new).